Latest update: 23 January 2019

 Who we are

-The International Lung Cancer Summit 2019 is an event of the Lung Cancer Summit Organisation (LCSO), legally presented by the Content and Communication Agency Epicode, based in Cologne, Germany.
+The International Lung Cancer Summit 2019 is an event of the Lung Cancer Summit Organisation (LCSO), legally presented by the Content and Communication Agency Peak Medials GmbH, based in Zurich, Switzerland.
 Our website address is: lungcancersummit.org.

 The party responsible for processing data on this website is: